 incidents or injuries that occur during training that might negatively impact the customer's health and safety.

-Before deviating from any of these standards, the O&M specialist must get written approval on VR3472, Contracted Service Modification Request, from the following:

-VR counselor or OIB worker

-VR director

 If services are interrupted and training cannot be completed as planned, or if services are postponed indefinitely because of unexpected circumstances, the O&M provider must notify the customer's VR counselor or OIB worker within 24 hours.

 The O&M specialist must submit required forms and complete the required training under the specifications of the referral and the service authorization.